 Having a particular interest in exploring the intersection between scenography, heritage and architecture in real and virtual worlds, he is actively involved in researching and teaching in these areas and is leading research for Design for Stage and Screen.

 Andrea has held a number of senior positions within HE organisations, including: Adjunct Professor of Scenography and course leader of the postgraduate study course in Urban Theatre and Digital Scenography at the University of Rome La Sapienza; Adjunct Professor of Urbanism at Università della Calabria (Italy); and Visiting Scholar at Universidad Europea de Madrid (Spain)

 Working both as an architect and a scenographer, Andrea is a trans-disciplinary practitioner.
 His creative work, teaching and research are all strongly informed by his expertise in theatre, architecture, and urbanism.
 Public space and the built environment -in real and virtual worlds- are inspirations, and serve as references when designing and managing performances, events, spatial practices, and exhibits.

-His research interests in Scenography and Theatre Design include:
+His research interests in Scenography and Performance include: